 The Embedding Sustainability Project creates evidence-based assessments, guidebooks and tools for companies, and brings together change agents across industries from all around the world as part of their Communities of Practice or Regional Peer-to-Peer Networks.
 We participate in the Contextual Strategy-making for Sustainability Community of Practice.

 Gender Equity in Mining Works helps companies create a mining and minerals industry where women and men have the best opportunities for making great contributions and having rewarding careers.

-ICMM is a global industry association that represents leading international mining and metals companies.
-Member companies are required to implement the 10 Sustainable Development Framework Principles to produce an externally verified sustainability report at the Global Reporting Initiative (GRI) A+ level, as well as to adopt the ICMM Assurance Procedure.
+ICMM is a global industry association that represents leading international mining and metals companies who are dedicated to a safe, fair and sustainable mining industry.
+As a member company, we are required to implement the 10 Sustainable Development Framework Principles, produce an externally verified sustainability report at the Global Reporting Initiative (GRI) A+ level, and to adopt the ICMM Assurance Procedure.

 MABC represents the collective needs and interests of B.C.’s mining industry.
 MABC promotes the economic and social value of mining by liaising with government, regulators and the industry.

 MAC promotes the growth and development of Canada's mining and mineral-processing industry for the benefit of all Canadians.
 Through MAC, we are required to implement the Towards Sustainable Mining (TSM) program, which aids in improving industry performance through the alignment of actions with the priorities and values of Canadians.

 PDAC represents the interests of the Canadian mineral exploration and development industry.
 We incorporated PDAC’s Environmental Excellence in Exploration framework into the development of our Health, Safety, Environment and Community Management Standards and into the Social Management and Responsibility at Teck Exploration Tool.